Academic Common Market

 West Virginia SARA representative: Mark Stotler, Director of Academic Programming, West Virginia Higher Education Policy Commission

 Fact Book and Data Exchange

-West Virginia leaders receive the SREB Fact Book on Higher Education, as well as West Virginia: Featured Facts From the SREB Fact Book on Higher Education and the annual SREB-State Data Exchange tables.
+West Virginia leaders receive the SREB Fact Book on Higher Education and West Virginia: Featured Facts From the SREB Fact Book on Higher Education.

 West Virginia’s Participating Agencies and SREB-State Data Exchange Coordinators: